Skip to main content

 Choose a trip according to ability and conditions

-TIP: DNT's member associations arrange avalanche courses regularly.
+TIPS: DNT's member associations arrange avalanche courses regularly.
 Maybe this is also the year to take an avalanche course?
 Avalanche course

-Packing list for the winter trip
+Packing list for skiing in the mountains

 Here is a suggestion for clothes and equipment you should have with you when skiing from cabin to cabin in the winter mountains.